pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_FRESHNESS

     A timedelta used to protect endpoints that alter sensitive information.
-    This is used to protect the following endpoints:
+    This is used to protect the following Flask Security endpoints:

         - :py:data:`SECURITY_US_SETUP_URL`
         - :py:data:`SECURITY_TWO_FACTOR_SETUP_URL`